-The Important Role of Employees
+The Essential Role of Employees

-Employees find that they can play an especially important role in generating solutions that lead to real results and many find that becoming involved in sustainability provides them with leadership and professional development opportunities.
+Employees find that they can play an especially important role in generating solutions that lead to real results, and many find that becoming involved in sustainability provides them with leadership and professional development opportunities.

 - Join a Green Team.
-These groups are dedicated to finding innovative ways to make their department, School or office more sustainable.
+These groups are dedicated to finding innovative ways to make their department, School, or office more sustainable.